Correspondence of the sections of the humerus to the anatomical formations. Fracture of the neck of the humerus (Fracture of the neck of the humerus)

 It contains the tendon of the biceps brachii muscle.

-At these points, the bone is easy to feel under the skin.
+At these points the bone can be easily felt under the skin.

 Humerus fractures

-Most fractures of the upper humerus occur at the level of the surgical neck as a result of a fall on an outstretched hand.
+Most fractures of the upper humerus occur at the level of the surgical neck as a result of a fall on an outstretched arm.
 Fractures of the body of the humerus are dangerous due to possible injury to the radial nerve, which lies in the groove of the same name on the posterior surface of the bone.
-Its damage can cause paralysis of the muscles of the back of the forearm, which is manifested by drooping of the hand.
-R This x-ray shows a fracture of the upper body of the humerus.
-This injury usually occurs from a fall on an outstretched arm,
+Damage to it can cause paralysis of the muscles of the back of the forearm, which is manifested by drooping of the hand.
+H This x-ray shows a fracture of the upper body of the humerus.
+This injury usually occurs when falling on an outstretched arm.

-In children, humerus fractures are often localized in the supracondylar region (in the lower body of the humerus above the elbow joint).
-Usually, the mechanism of such an injury is a fall on the arm, slightly bent at the elbow.
+In children, fractures of the humerus are often localized in the supracondylar region (in the lower part of the body of the humerus above the elbow joint).
+Typically, the mechanism of such an injury is a fall on the arm, slightly bent at the elbow.
 This can damage nearby arteries and nerves.

-Sometimes with complex fractures of the humerus, it becomes necessary to stabilize it with a metal pin, which holds the bone fragments in the correct position.
+Sometimes, with complex fractures of the humerus, there is a need to stabilize it with a metal pin, which holds the bone fragments in the correct position.

 Medial epicondyle